nick-pisarski/expense-analyzer/README.md

 1. Use LLM to write detail descriptions of the transaction, maybe use web search.
 2. Use an LLM to consume an entire statement and return a list of transcations, instead of writing custom consumers for each type.
+3. Add the ability use Ollama Local models, Categorization is not super complex and could use a smaller model.